Tel Lachish: Lachish ewer (13th century BCE)

 Inscribed ewer, found in the Fosse Temple III at Level VII, which dates it back to the 13th century BCE.

-Lachish bowl (13th c.
-BCE)
+Lachish bowl (13th century BCE)

 The Lachish bowl was discovered in Tomb 527 at Lachish Level VII, dated to the 13th century BCE.

-Lachish bowl fragment (12th c.
-BCE)
+Lachish bowl fragment (12th century BCE)

 The Lachish bowl fragment was discovered in a Level VII context and dated to the 12th century BCE.

-Lachish jar sherd (12th c.
-BCE)
+Lachish jar sherd (12th century BCE)

 The "Lachish jar sherd", found in 2014 in a stratigraphic context (Level VI) which allows dating it to around 1130 BCE, contains a fragmentary early alphabetic inscription.
 The remaining nine letters, nine of them in three lines, are perfectly discernable, but they cannot be convincingly combined into words and the words into a text.
 The undecipherable inscription still is of great palaeographic interest, given the scarcity of Late Bronze Age West Semitic inscriptions found in controlled excavations, as it adds to our knowledge about the evolution of alphabetic script.